rust-lang/edition-guide/src/rust-2018/data-types/union-for-an-unsafe-form-of-enum.md

 this tag.

-Since we can interpret the data held in the union using the wrong variant and Rust can’t check this for us, that means reading or writing a union’s field is unsafe:
+Since we can interpret the data held in the union using the wrong variant and Rust can’t check this for us, that means reading a union’s field is unsafe:

 ```rust
 # union MyUnion {